-Low doses of ethanol have been hypothesized to act directly via proteins that form ligand-gated receptor channels, such as the gamma-aminobutyric acid receptor complex, to allosterically alter function, particularly in specific brain areas such as those hypothesized to be involved in ethanol reinforcement.
+Low doses of ethanol have been hypothesized to act directly via proteins that form ligand-gated receptor channels, such as the gamma-aminobutyric acid receptor complex, to allosterically alter function, particularly in specific brain areas such as those involved in ethanol reinforcement.

 Q. I have read your information page on GABA and

 was wondering if taking GABA sublingually might have a better chance of crossing

 the blood-brain barrier than regular pills/powder?
 Source Naturals makes a